Clonidine: Drug withdrawal

+Structure of clonidine and lofexidine.
+Both are α_{2} adrenergic receptor agonists and used to ease drug withdrawal symptoms.

 Clonidine may be used to ease drug withdrawal symptoms associated with abruptly stopping the long-term use of opioids, alcohol, benzodiazepines, and nicotine.
 It can alleviate opioid withdrawal symptoms by reducing the sympathetic nervous system response such as tachycardia and hypertension, hyperhidrosis (excessive sweating), hot and cold flashes, and akathisia.
 It may also be helpful in aiding smokers to quit.
 The sedation effect can also be useful.
 Clonidine may also reduce severity of neonatal abstinence syndrome in infants born to mothers that are using certain drugs, particularly opioids.
 In infants with neonatal withdrawal syndrome, clonidine may improve the neonatal intensive care unit Network Neurobehavioral Score.

 Clonidine has also been suggested as a treatment for rare instances of dexmedetomidine withdrawal.

-Spasticity

-Clonidine has some role in the treatment of spasticity caused by spinal cord injury, acting principally by inhibiting excessive sensory transmission Its use, however, is mainly as a second or third line agent, due to side effects such as hypotension, bradycardia, and drowsiness.
-Clonidine can be administered intrathecally, which confers various benefits, including a reduction or prevention of the blood pressure lowering effects and increased effectiveness against spasticity.
-The effectiveness of intrathecal clonidine is comparable to that of intrathecal baclofen for spasticity.

 Clonidine suppression test

 The reduction in circulating norepinephrine by clonidine was used in the past as an investigatory test for phaeochromocytoma, which is a catecholamine-synthesizing tumor, usually found in the adrenal medulla.
 In a clonidine suppression test, plasma catecholamine levels are measured before and 3 hours after a 0.3 mg oral test dose has been given to the patient.
 A positive test occurs if there is no decrease in plasma levels.